colorer/Colorer-library/README.md

-Colorer library
+Colorer library for far2l
 ==========
+The current branch is for [far2l](https://github.com/elfmz/far2l)

 Colorer is a syntax highlighting library.

 How to build from source
 ----------
 To build library and other utils from source, you will need: